29 November 2018

 Begin with the low-fidelity wireframes and show them to the users.
 This can be even simple sketches on paper.
 People will feel freer to participate at this stage actively.
 Users may even sketch some features or flows themselves without striving for pixel-perfect design.

-Then, work the wireframes in details, using Invision or Sketch.
+Then, work the wireframes in detail, using Invision or Sketch.
 These tools are easy to learn and friendly to non-designers who like to review and comment on project details.
+Remember to follow the general principles of design while building the interface of your product.

 By the end of this stage, users should clearly understand how they will interact with the product.